Gijs-Koot/Gijs-Koot.github.io/_posts/2017-05-30-tender-cleanup.md

 categories: hackathon tender dataset
 ---

-_Work in progress_

 For the [Accountability hack](https://accountabilityhack.nl/) I am cleaning up data regarding tenders in the Netherlands.
 These are published on https://www.tenderned.nl/over-tenderned/datasets-aanbestedingen, and this data is in some rough shape.
 This is a notebook that cleans it up.
 I will also include a script that does it.

 First, I extract the relevant links to datasets from the page.

 ```python